Welcome to our Florida Keys road trip planner.

 State parks like Bahia Honda, Long Key, Curry Hammock, and John Pennekamp are some of the best stops from Miami to Key West while Dry Tortugas National Park at the very end is a rarely visited treasure.

-Hence we would recommend keeping aside the time for this drive – you won’t regret it!
+Hence we would recommend keeping aside significant time for this Miami key west trip planner – you won’t regret it!

 When is the best time to go to Key West?
 When to drive the Miami to KeyWest drive?